Enterprise-CMCS/macpro-mdct-qmr/README2.md

 ## App API

+### Overview

+The API service contains all of the API calls for the application.
+It is deployed with serverless and depends on the database service to exist first.
+It can be updated independently from the rest of the application as long as the inital infrastructure for the application has been created.
+This is to help speed up local deployment and debugging of branch resources and not for updates of any of the higher environments.

 ### Parameters

 Parameters are passed in by the URL in this order `state/year/coreset` for coreset endpoints and `state/year/coreset/measure` for measures and are used to determine the unique id of the dynamo record.